 How do Shock Waves Heal an Injury?

-It is thought that the shock waves trigger the body's repair mechanism through the local release of various growth factors and over-stimulates pain transmitting nerve endings.
+It is thought that the shock waves trigger the body's repair mechanism through the local release of various growth factors.
+Shock waves also over-stimulate pain transmitting nerve endings.
 This leads to a short-term reduction in pain and sensitivity.

 What does the Treatment Involve?